-Untempered ¼″ thick 4′x8′ Masonite is available or can be ordered from local contractor supply houses for $25/sheet.
-This untempered Masonite does not contain the oils and resins that tempered Masonite and wall board have which will react with the historic painted surface.
-Cut Masonite to fit snugly within the moldings of the room so it basically becomes a liner for the room, much the same as dry-walling the room.
+Untempered Masonite ¼” thick 4’ x 8’ Masonite is available or can be ordered from local contractor supply houses for @$25/sheet.
+This untempered Masonite does not contain oils or resins that tempered Masonite and wall board have that will react with the historic painted surface.
+Cut Masonite to fit snugly within the moldings of the room so it basically becomes a ‘liner’ for the room, much the same as dry-walling the room.

-· Using a clear adhesive silicone caulk at the top and bottom edges of the wall, “hang” the Masonite.
-When the two pieces of Masonite are in place next to each other the vertical seams can be filled with elastic water based caulk (non-silicone or paintable).
+Using a clear adhesive silicone caulk at top and bottom edges of wall, ‘hang’ the Masonite.
+When the two pieces of Masonite are in place next to each other the vertical seams can be filled with elastic water based caulk (non-silicane or paintable).
 Immediately clean up the seam with a damp cloth.
-This elastic caulk will fill the seam of the two pieces of Masonite butted together.
-It doesn’t actually dry and will remain flexible so the seam will not crack.
+This elastic caulk will fill in the seam of the two pieces of Masonite butted together.
+It doesn’t actually dry and will remain flexible so seam will not crack.
 If you use drywall paste the seam will crack.
 It may be necessary to use a nail at the seam of long spans to prevent buckling.
-Try and strategically place the nail so it doesn’t interfere with decoration underneath.
+Try and strategically place the nails so it doesn’t interfere with decoration underneath.

-· The use of 100% acrylic primer sealer on the Masonite wall allows a great bonding surface for either paint or wallpaper.
-It has been suggested that a tiny window could be cut in the Masonite to visibly document the decorated wall underneath.
-This obviously is up to the homeowner and contractor but certainly would provide visual verification to the curious.
+The use of 100% acrylic primer sealer on the Masonite wall creates a great bonding surface for either paint or wallpaper.
+It has been suggested that a tiny window could be cut in the Masonite to visibly document decorated wall underneath.
+This obviously is up to the homeowner or contractor but certainly would provide a visual verification to the curious.